 Q: Can the oxalate ion have resonance structures?

 A: Yes, the oxalate ion exhibits resonance.
-The double bonds can be placed on different oxygen atoms, resulting in multiple resonance structures.
+Because of that, the double bonds can be placed on different oxygen atoms, resulting in multiple resonance structures.
 These resonance structures contribute to the overall stability of the ion and indicate that the electron density is delocalized across the molecule.

 Q: Why is it important to minimize formal charges in a Lewis dot structure?

 A: Minimizing formal charges leads to a more stable and representative Lewis dot structure.
-Structures with lower formal charges generally have lower energy and are more likely to exist.
+That said, structures with lower formal charges generally have lower energy and are more likely to exist.
 Formal charges help to distribute the overall charge of the ion or molecule among the atoms in a way that reflects the electron distribution.

 Q: How does the Lewis dot structure help in predicting the properties of the oxalate ion?

 A: The Lewis dot structure provides information about the bonding arrangement, electron distribution, and formal charges within the oxalate ion.
-This information can be used to predict the ion's reactivity, its interactions with other molecules, and its role in chemical reactions.
-For example, the negatively charged oxygen atoms are likely to be involved in ionic interactions with positively charged species.
+On top of that, this information can be used to predict the ion's reactivity, its interactions with other molecules, and its role in chemical reactions.
+As an example, the negatively charged oxygen atoms are likely to be involved in ionic interactions with positively charged species.

 Q: What are some common mistakes to avoid when drawing the Lewis dot structure for C2O42-?